 Doug designed his own boats and handcrafted them one-at-a-time and his boats dominated the racing scene here in the U.S. for a number of years because his marathon racing designs were very innovative.
 They are still some of the fastest boats available, but Doug had to build a few and get them into the hands of capable paddlers first and then allow word-of-mouth to take effect to reach his market.
 He had to design and build incredibly fast boats and then allow the market to hit critical mass for demand once paddlers were able to see and paddle (and probably lose to) his boats.

-As a one-man shop, he enjoyed the luxury of being able to truly innovation and change the complexion of the sport without having to sell 100 units to break even.
+As a one-man shop, he enjoyed the luxury of being able to truly innovate and change the complexion of the sport without having to sell 100 units to break even.
 Getting control over his manufacturing was a short walk out to his barn to build another boat, not hopping on a plane and spending months in a factory in China.

 To this day I believe Doug is vastly underappreciated in our sport.